yeap-finance/yeaptor/README.md

   - `packages/proxy-account`

 ## How it works
-- You describe deployments in `yeaptor.toml` using logical publisher aliases, a seed, and a list of packages to deploy under the same resource account.
+- You describe deployments in `yeaptor.toml` using logical publisher aliases, a seed, and a list of packages to deploy under the same package account.
-- The CLI computes the resource account address for each deployment via `create_resource_address(publisher, seed)`.
+- The CLI computes the package account address for each deployment via the module’s `create_package_address(publisher, seed)` function (domain‑separated).
 - During build, the CLI injects named addresses so each package’s `address_name` resolves to that resource account address.
 - For each package, the CLI emits a JSON payload calling `<yeaptor_address>::ra_code_deployment::deploy(seed, metadata, modules)`.
 - You submit the JSON payloads in order with Aptos CLI.